How Top Gun: Maverick uses ghosts, heists and flashbacks to bring closure to a high-octane love story, 36 years later.

 The art of the long-tail sequel

 At the time of writing, Top Gun: Maverick has landed in cinemas after a stonking two-year delay.
 Holding back the release – and letting anticipation peak – may have been an incredibly smart move.

 The sequel is heavy on nostalgia (always a winner), plus cinematography that leaves CGI for dust.
 Either way, Cruise and co are adept at old-school cinema magic that sets this film apart from other releases.
-That has proved good for box office.
+That’s been a boost at the box office.

-The story also returns to – and resolves – the 1986 film, giving us closure on one of the 80’s most high-octane love stories.
+The story also returns to – and resolves – Top Gun, giving us closure on one of the 80’s most high-octane love stories.

 The US release falls on Memorial Day weekend, a holiday which honours those who died in military service.
 But it also follows Russia’s invasion of Ukraine, with the world warily watching what this means for oil, food and freedom.